 McDaniel remains in York County Prison in lieu of $500,000 bail and Schanfelter is there on $250,000 bail, according to prison officials.

-Both were arrested at their respective homes about 8:30 a.m. after an "extensive and time-intensive investigation" that lasted just over
+Both were arrested at their respective homes about 8:30 a.m. after an "extensive and time-intensive investigation" that lasted just over a month, said Chief Gregory Bean of Southwestern Regional Police.

 Online court documents did not list attorneys for McDaniel or Schanfelter.